The agency said that a 6.1-magnitude earthquake struck off Indonesia's East Nusa Tenggara region - ExBulletin

 The agency said that a 6.1-magnitude earthquake struck off Indonesia's East Nusa Tenggara region

-JAKARTA (Reuters) – A 6.1-magnitude earthquake occurred off the coast of Indonesia's East Nusa Tenggara province, the Indonesian Geophysical Agency said on Sunday.
+Jakarta: A 6.1 magnitude earthquake struck off the coast of East Nusa Tenggara province in Indonesia,…

-In a post on X, the agency said there was no possibility of a tsunami.

-The agency said that the epicenter of the earthquake was 104 kilometers southeast of Indi city in East Nusa Tenggara province, at a depth of 47 kilometers.

 |